-Experts propose that some of the brain abnormalities that are associated with autism may contribute to seizures.
-These abnormalities can cause changes in brain activity by disrupting neurons in the brain.
-Neurons are cells that process and transmit information and send signals to the rest of the body.
-So overloads or disturbances in the activity of these neurons can result in imbalances that cause seizures.
+Experts propose that some of the developmental brain changes associated with autism also contribute to seizures.
+These differences in brain development appear to cause changes in the activity of brain nerve cells, or neurons.
+Neurons process and transmit information and send signals to the rest of the body.
+Certain disturbances in their activity can cause seizures.

 - Unexplained staring spells